sachinmait/MAIT-V8/README.md

 ## Contact

-For any inquiries, please contact us at [your-email@example.com].
+For any inquiries, please contact us at [sachin.gupta@mait.ac.in].

 ---